Systems Architect · Organizational Builder · Associate Director

 Mariame Touré

-I have operated across the automotive, telecommunications, defense, finance, healthcare, education, government, and labor sectors.
-Across two continents.
-And most often, from rooms I was never expected to be in.
+Twenty-five years ago, I started as a temp in Brussels.
+Since then, across the automotive, telecommunications, defense, finance, healthcare, education, government, and labor sectors, I have built the operational infrastructure behind the work.
+The leaders I have worked for have been able to do more because of it.
+And most often, I have done it from rooms I was never expected to be in.

 Today, it’s the American Federation of Teachers.
 The work behind national campaigns, high-stakes events, federal litigation, and the systems that carry them.